matthieuchoplin/matthieuchoplin.github.io/posts/skype-with-python.rst

    :align: center
    :class: well-large

-And now, you can for example get the list of all your contact:
+And now, you can for example get the list of all your contacts:

 .. code:: bash